soverenio/docs/docs/architecture/infrastructure-fit.md

 * [Digger](../traffic-processing/) is usually larger than any of the Interceptors, but there's only one instance of Digger in the cluster.
 Digger requires memory to read the collected payloads from Kafka, process them, and send the results to the Soveren Cloud.
 If the cluster is sizable and the load is high, then resource usage will be noticeable, reaching the `limits` that [you've set](../../administration/configuring-agent/#digger).
 If this situation persists, we recommend increasing the limits — however, as with the Interceptors, this should only affect the time it takes to build the data map.

 * [Kafka](../../administration/configuring-agent/#kafka) also exists as a single instance per cluster.
-It is more memory-hungry than Digger because it needs to hold all the traffic that Soveren handles until it is processed by Digger and other components.
+It is more memory-hungry than Digger because it needs to hold all the traffic that Soveren collects until it is processed by Digger and other components.

 * [Detection-tool](../../administration/configuring-agent/#detection-tool) is the most resource-intensive component of the Soveren Agent because it hosts the data detection model.
 There is also one instance per cluster.
 It's not unusual for it to consume 1 CPU and 2 Gb of memory — this is the benchmark for the most resources that any of the Soveren Agent components can consume even under moderate load.